 Prerequisite(s): EDU 201 or EDU 207 Students will study the materials and teaching techniques applicable to teaching mathematics to students ages 10-14.
 A problem-solving approach will be emphasized.
-A field experience is required.

 EDU 348 - Reading in the Content Area, 3 credit hours